AViviani1/AViviani1/README.md

 - 👋 Hi, I’m @AViviani1 (Alessandro Viviani)
 - 👀 I’m interested in Artificial Intelligence
-- 💞️ I’d like to collaborate on a replica of Neurosama by Vedal
+- 💞️ I’d love to collaborate on replicating Neurosama by Vedal
 - 📫 How to reach me: a.viviani246@gmail.com

 <!---